 The most commonly consumed is risotto, or Rižot in Croatian.
 Should you choose a black risotto, veal risotto, or maybe seafood?
 Well, in this author’s opinion, life is made for living, so why not try all three?
 Even if you order just one, you might not need a main dish as the portions are usually rather large.

 Pasta is the second most popular appetizer.
 Usually, Croatians bracket themselves into two categories; team rice and team pasta.
 Although you can find Italian-style pasta (linguine, penne and similar) there are also some great local varieties – fuži, pljukanci, šurlice, makaruli.
-The taste and accompaniments vary from north to south, from asparagus or truffles to meat or seafood, although the latter combination is not as popular with pasta.
+The taste and accompaniments vary from north to south, as well as with the seasons, from asparagus or truffles to meat or seafood, although the latter combination is not as popular with pasta.